-Our Rates, Planning, and Analysis group is leading the effort to coordinate and implement this new program.
-We expect it to help us develop efficiencies across the organization, standardize approaches to managing assets, and transfer knowledge when employees transition to new positions.
+We expect this new program to help us develop efficiencies across the organization, standardize approaches to managing assets, and transfer knowledge when employees transition to new positions.
 It is expected to take us several years to mature to where we want to be but we anticipate a number of long-term cost savings to the utility.